 Aerobics.
-Hi lo, step and water aerobics programs are available.
+Hi lo, step, kickboxing, and other aerobic programs are available.
 Call any IM for schedules.

 Basketball.
 Courts can be reserved in the three IM buildings.
 Many outdoor courts are available throughout campus.

 Bowling.
 The MSU Union has 16 lanes for open play, classes, leagues, tournaments, and parties.